dashboard for fleet management service

 Research & Insights

+What real operations signals do fleet managers prioritize?
+And where can the dashboard better support decision urgency?
 Through generative research, I gained early insights that informed a persona, clarifying both the fleet manager’s responsibilities and the decision-making challenges they face daily, as outlined below.

 Fleet Manager Role: